-Richard Widgren is the former president of Life Beyond Barriers (LBB) and has moved to the position of in-house Advisor to the CEO of Urban Science (the 100% owner of LBB), where he presided over two rehabilitation clinics that were largely early stage start-ups.
+Richard Widgren is the former president of Life Beyond Barriers (LBB) and has moved to the position of in-house Advisor to the CEO of Urban Science (100% owner of LBB), where he presided over two rehabilitation clinics that were largely early stage start-ups.
 He recently retired from Urban Science where he had served as Vice President, Treasurer and Chief Financial Officer.
 Prior to joining Urban Science, he served as Chief Financial Officer, Simplified Employment Services, Vice President, Finance, and Controller, Kelly Services, Inc.; Corporate Controller, McLouth Steel; Audit Manager and Consultant, Ernst & Young; and Assistant Controller, Giffels Associates, Inc.

 Richard Widgren began his career in 1962 as an Internal Auditor for General Motors.
 In 2011, he was awarded the Rehabilitation Institute of Michigan's (RIM) Humanitarian Award for his dedication as a board member at RIM and his outstanding service to the community.
 He is now the Chairman of the RIM Foundation (research and education foundation for physical acute rehabilitation services).
-In addition to serving as Chairman for RIM Foundation, he is the Chairman of the Legacy Detroit Medical Center, and Chairman of the Del Harder Rehabilitation Foundation.
+In addition to serving as Chairman for RIM Foundation, he is the Chairman of the Legacy Detroit Medical Center, Chairman of the Del Harder Rehabilitation Foundation and Vice President of the Board of Rehabilitation Institute of Michigan.